 Effective immediately, the City will operate under this new Framework.
 The City is currently operating according to the Original Framework's Tier 3 level restrictions.
-In light of over 50% of the State's population now being vaccinated against COVID-19, the City will start this new Framework in Tier 4, and remain there until 60% of the State's population is fully vaccinated.
-Upon making the 60% threshold, the City will issue an order implementing Tier 5.
+In light of over 50% of the State's population now being vaccinated against COVID-19, the City will start this new Framework in Tier 4, and remain there until July 8, 2021, the date determined by the Governor and mayors of each of the respective counties as a definite date that serves as a close proxy for when 60% of the State's population will be fully vaccinated..
+The City will issue an order implementing Tier 5 which will be effective July 8, 2021.
 The City will then remain in Tier 5 until 70% of the State's population is fully vaccinated (or the DOH determines it is safe), and all COVID-19 related restrictions will cease.